oluijks/blog.luba.dev/src/data/blog/travel/0002-booked-our-trip-to-albania.md

 ---

-💡 _Tip: Use Shkodër as your base to discover the north—spend a day cycling to Lake Shkodër, another wandering Rozafa Castle, and book a side trip to Theth if you’re into mountain magic._
+💡 _Tip: Use Shkodër as your base to discover the north, spend a day cycling to Lake Shkodër, another wandering Rozafa Castle, and book a side trip to Theth if you’re into mountain magic._